 Smoking pot and reading the bible go hand in hand.
 In fact, Rastafarians suspect that smoking pot is illegal because it reveals the truth.

 In fact, Christian use of European-centric imagery, such as paintings of an improbably white-skinned Jesus, confirmed their suspicions that white men were twisting God's word.
 They came to the conclusion that the bible was actually written by black people, for black people, but that it would have to be re-interpreted to find its original meanings.

-Rastas claim that this is exactly what the bible tells them to do in passages such as: “Jah causeth the grass to grow for the cattle, and herb for the service of man" (Psalm 104:14), and: “Behold I have given you every green herb bearing seed" (Genesis I:29-30).
-Smoking pot and reading the bible go hand in hand.
-In fact, Rastafarians suspect that smoking pot is illegal because it reveals the truth.
+Rastas claim that this is exactly what the bible tells them to do in passages such as "Jah causeth the grass to grow for the cattle, and herb for the service of man" (Psalm 104:14), and "Behold I have given you every green herb bearing seed" (Genesis I:29-30).

 How does all this make Rastafarianism fundamentalist?
 Fundamentalism is essentially the strict adherence to a text and its laws.
 This would seem to disqualify Rastafarianism, given that it has reinterpreted the bible so radically.
 However, one only has to see how many different interpretations of the bible there are among Christians to realise that all texts are read subjectively.

 Rather, the messages in the songs—unity, love, redemption, freedom from oppression—struck a chord with many people, especially in colonial and ex-colonial societies.
 Some took on the spiritual message; others dug the liberation.
 Due to the rebellious nature of the religion, many elements were readily incorporated into a global youth culture.

-The only place where Rastafarianism don’t seem to have any influence is in other religions.
+The only place where Rastafarianism doesn't seem to have any influence is in other religions.
 Given its radicalism, this is not surprising.
 While one could argue that smoking pot in the name of Jah isn't actually that different to drinking wine for Jesus, Rastafarianism's reinterpretations went a little to far for contemporary Christianity.